Money and duty free for Saudi Arabia

-Saudi Arabian Riyal (SAR) = 100 halala; 5 halala = 20 qirsh.
 Notes are in denominations of SAR500, 100, 50, 10, 5 and 1.
-Coins are in denominations of 1 riyal, 2 riyal and 50, 25, 10, 5 and 1 halala.
+Coins are in denominations of 2 riyals, 1 riyal and 50, 25, 10, 5 and 1 halala.

-ATMs are widely available and reliable.
+ATMs are widely available.

 Saudi Arabia duty free

-As of 9 Feb 2019, the following items may be imported into Saudi Arabia by individuals over 18 years old without incurring customs duty:
+From February 2019, the following items may be imported into Saudi Arabia by individuals over 18 years old without incurring customs duty:

-• 200 cigarettes or 24 cigars, plus 500g of other tobacco products.
+• 200 cigarettes or 24 cigars or 500g of other tobacco products.

 • A reasonable amount of perfume for personal use.